hardaker/gold-miner/docs/workflow.rst

 ``web_traffic.fsdb`` training profile file is produced.
 A similar example is shown for (e)mail traffic.

+For further information see the gold-miner-trainer_ tool documentation.

 2. Combine individual training profiles together
 ------------------------------------------------